-SIS, Swedish Standards Institute is a member-based, non-profit association specialised in national and international standards.
+SIS, Swedish Standards Institute is an international organisation specialised in national and international standards.
 The market leader in standards in Sweden, SIS is recognised for its professionalism, expertise and openness in relation to customers, employees, suppliers and partners.
 If we add customer benefit and job satisfaction, we have cited all the key values that define SIS.
-Our subsidiary publishing arm, SIS Förlag AB, publishes and sells standards and manuals, as well as offering training and consulting services.
+SIS publishes and sells standards and manuals, as well as offering training and consulting services.

 SIS helps customers to develop their business and make it more efficient by providing a neutral forum where standards can be influenced, as well providing training and general guidance.